Dorset Council area

 Local workers - Qualifications - All industries

-In Dorset Council area, the workforce has a lower proportion with tertiary qualifications compared to Tasmania.
+In the Dorset Council area, the workforce has a lower proportion with University qualifications compared to Tasmania.

 Qualification levels help to evaluate the economic opportunities and socio-economic status of local workers in a particular industry.